ServiceWeaver/weaver/website/docs.md

 ## Semantics

-When implementing a component, there are three semantic details to keep in mind:
+When implementing a component, there are a few semantic details to keep in mind:

 1. A component's state is not persisted.
 2. A component's methods may be invoked concurrently.
 3. There may be multiple replicas of a component.
+4. Component methods may be retried automatically by default.

 Take the following `Cache` component for example, which maintains an in-memory key-value cache.